jakubkratina/larachartie/README.md

 }
 ```

-And at the end of the day, you pass the data into the Google chart via ajax request:
+And at the end of the day, you just have to pass the data into the Google chart via an ajax request:

 ```javascript
 const users = $.ajax({